 Is Online Sports Betting Legal In Minnesota?

-State based sports betting is not legal in the state of Minnesota either online or offline.
+State-based sports betting is not legal in the state of Minnesota either online or offline.
 However, this does not mean that residents of the Gopher State are without any options for betting on sports - they just won't be opportunities that are based within their home state.
-Though the state does allow tribal casino businesses to offer casino and poker gambling, they are unable to offer any type of sports betting due to federal regulations that govern that type of entertainment throughout the United States.
+Though the state does allow tribal casino businesses to offer casino and poker gambling.
 You can read more about that below.
 You will also find a state lottery and various pari-mutuel betting options as well.
 So how can Minnesota residents legally bet on sports without traveling to Vegas and without violating any state or federal laws?
 The answer is rather simple, you just have to visit a legitimate and legally sanctioned online sportsbook, often referred to as legal offshore sportsbooks.

 If you want to gamble on online sports in Minnesota, you can.
 The police aren't going to show up to arrest you for gambling online.
 All you have to do is find a legal online sports betting site that is licensed, regulated and located outside of the US at which to bet, and this is an area where we can definitely help.
 Selecting this type of offshore sports betting does not violate any type of US sports betting laws.
 We can point you in the right direction of a reputable and trusted gambling website accepting US players.
 Then all you have to do is sign up and play, and Minnesota can't do a single thing about it.
 There are no state or federal laws which apply to businesses located outside of the United States.
 What keeps things legal is restricting your betting action to those destinations which are legitimately licensed.
 It is illegal to participate in unregulated sports betting or to run an unlicensed sportsbook business of any kind within the state.